OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/survey-LMFDB.md

  1. How is it produced?
  Data that ends up in the LMFDB has many different origins.
 Some are historial computations.
 Most are done in either GAP, Pari, Sage, Magma, etc, with the person who coded these original sources a member of the LMFDB who aims to make their data more accessible to their peers.
 Some of the data shown on the website is actually computed on the fly.
  Data comes in through a variety of ad hoc ways, but essentially always transits through a JSON format before upload ot the Mongo database.
-At some point there was discussion of allowing anyone to upload their data [http://www.lmfdb.org/upload/?related_to=/](through an online form).
+At some point there was discussion of allowing anyone to upload their data [through an online form](http://www.lmfdb.org/upload/?related_to=/).
 This option is still there, but sees little use.

  In general, proper referencing of data sources and documentation of its quality is a struggle.